+Housing Bond: Voter approved bond funding to be used for various affordable housing activities

+Affordable Housing Budget:

-- Housing Bond: Voter approved bond funding to be used for affordable housing activities - General funds: City general revenue used to provide city affordable housing programs - CDBG/HOME: Annually allocated federal funding that can be used for affordable housing programs - Affordable Housing Funds: Funds collected and administered by the City from projects that have received tax abatements - San Antonio Housing Trust: Funding available through income generated by SAHT projects and increment generated by the Trust.
-Developments that utilize tax exemptions that include affordable housing units, can be utilized by the San Antonio and Bexar County Housing Trusts. - San Antonio Housing Authority: Federal funding allocated for the rehabilitation of public housing projects - Tax Increment Reinvestment Zones: Developer initiated TIRZ as well as city-initiated contributions - Recapitalized funds: Interest paid back on low interest loans for affordable housing programs
+- General funds: City general fund revenue used to provide city affordable housing programs - Affordable Housing Fund: Funds collected and administered by the City from projects that have received tax abatements - City Fee Waivers: Funding used to offset utility costs for affordable housing development - Recapitalized Funds: Return on funding used for affordable housing loan programs with low interest rates - CDBG/HOME: Annually allocated federal funding that can be used for affordable housing programs

+Tax Exemptions: Developments that utilize tax exemptions that include affordable housing units, utilized by the San Antonio and Bexar County Housing Trusts.

+SAHT Funding Rounds: Funding available through income generated by SAHT projects Federal Capital Funds (San Antonio Housing Authority): Federal funding allocated for the rehabilitation of public housing

+Tax Increment Reinvestment Zones: Developer initiated TIRZ as well as city-initiated contributions

-Leveraged funding sources: These sources include the primary funding for affordable housing projects including housing tax credits, conventional debt, and private activity bonds.
+Leveraged funding sources: These sources include the primary funding for affordable housing projects including housing tax credits, HUD 221(D)(4), conventional debt, and private activity bonds.

-Additional Resources: City owned assets, Historic Tax Credits, and PACE energy funding can also be utilized when available and eligible.
+Additional Resources: City owned assets, Historic Tax Credits, and PACE energy funding can also be utilized when available and for eligible projects.

-This city and its partners focus will be the next five years, leveraging the hopeful approval of the city's \$150 million housing bond.
-The hosuig bone when leveraged with other funding sources can in combination provide 50% of the new recalibrated housing targets.
-The \$1.6 Billion will facilitate at least 33,000 affordable housing units of which 16,600 units will count towards the 10-Year Goals identified in the SHIP.
+The City and its partners focus will be the next five years, leveraging the hopeful approval of the City's \$150 million housing bond.
+The housing bond, when leveraged with other funding sources, can in combination provide 50% of the new recalibrated housing targets.
+The \$1.6 billion will facilitate at least 33,000 affordable housing units of which 16,600 units will count towards the 10-Year Goals identified in the SHIP.